suncoast-devs/handbook/tools/environment.md

 #### How:

-Open your browser and navigate to: [https://slack.com/downloads](https://slack.com/downloads)
+Open your browser and [download the desktop client](https://slack.com/downloads) for your platform.

 Open your phone's application store and install the mobile application and sign in at least once.